kb2ma/cotel/doc/user-guide.md

 # View Network Log and Info

-The network log view provides a scrolling list of the last 100 entries from the network log.
+The Network Log view provides a scrolling list of the last 100 entries from the network log.
 The actual log, `net.log`, is stored in a temporary directory as shown in the Info view.

-In addition to the location of the log temporary directory, the Info view shows basic descriptive information about Cotel, like the version number.
+The Info view shows the location of the temporary directory for logging, as well as basic descriptive information about Cotel, like the version number.

 # Cotel Internals